ydaniv/uijet/README.md

 with a consistent API.

-In short, the main difference between Mixins and Adapters is that Mixins are only aware of uijet, while Adapters my require and be aware of 3rd party API's.
+In short, the main difference between Mixins and Adapters is that Mixins are only aware of uijet, while Adapters may require and be aware of 3rd party API's.

 *Example*: if you want a List component to be scrolled using a JS based plugin, targeted for mouse wheel when used on desktop, and then with a different library,